TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us012/01.requirements-engineering/readme.md

 ### 1.3.
 Acceptance Criteria

-**AC1:** If a discussion posted to the forum contains a link, then this link must be displayed as a hyperlink in a different color or formatting than the rest of the text and must be clickable.
+**AC1:** If a discussion posted to the application contains a link, then this link must be displayed as a hyperlink in a different color or formatting than the rest of the text and must be clickable.

 **AC2:** When the user clicks on the link, a button with the phrase 'Click to visit the link at' should be shown.